guptaanu412/example-course-specs/README.md

 what you wanted them to learn.
 The three elements of a good learning objective are:

-1. The *main noun* (the thing you want learners to master).
+1. The *main noun* (the thing you want students to master).
 2. The *level of understanding* you want (discussed below).
 3. An *observable verb*.
-   "Learner will understand X" isn't observable, but "learner will summarize key steps in the creation of X" is.
+   "Student will understand X" isn't observable, but "student will summarize key steps in the creation of X" is.

 The most widely used classification of levels of understanding is [Bloom's Taxonomy][bloom].
 Its six levels and typical observable verbs are: